Doogie09/Doogie09/README.md

-This is my first README and this repo is just some of my stuff.
+This is my first README and this repo is just some of my odd stuff.
 Nothing special.
+Nothing innovative.
+Nothing of value.